naziajassim/naziajassim.github.io/_pages/cv.md

 * Feb 2020: An Introduction to Machine Learning, Bioinformatics Training, University of Cambridge
 * Oct 2019: Introduction to Scientific Figure Design, Bioinformatics Training, University of Cambridge
 * Sept 2019: Computational Psychiatry Course organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich
-        * Practical tutorials: 1.Bayesian Learning using the Hierarchical Gaussian Filter (HGF, TNU Tapas) & 2.Reinforcement Learning & Decision-Making using the hBayesDM Package
+  * Practical tutorials: 1.
+Bayesian Learning using the Hierarchical Gaussian Filter (HGF, TNU Tapas) & 2.
+Reinforcement Learning & Decision-Making using the hBayesDM Package
 * June 2019: Data Manipulation and Visualisation in R, Bioinformatics Training, University of Cambridge
 * Nov 2018: MRI Safety, Wolfson Brain Imaging Centre, University of Cambridge
 * Oct 2018: MRI Safety, MRC Cognition and Brain Sciences Unit, University of Cambridge